Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

    ```
       > Note: You may be asked to authenticate your terminal session again back to Azure when running the deployment.

     The acs-engine deploy will automatically create several configuration files and set up several Azure services for hosting the Kubernetes cluster.
-This makes it a great tool for a POC and even a production deployment with further configuration to the temlate file.
-As the deployment continues
+Key things created are:
+    * Azure Service Principle and App ID
+    * SSH key to connect to the Kubernetes cluster
+      > Note: Please make note of the Service Principle and App ID that will be output in the terminial.
+We will use these IDs for setting up authentication for the Azure Container Registry in later POC walk throughs.
+You can also find the IDs by using **az ad sp list --display-name \"<your k8 cluster name\>"**

     The deployment is fairly quick and you should get a succeeded message when completed.
     ![Screenshot](images/acs-engine-deploy-k8-iaas/acs-engine-deploy-terminal.png)